joematthews/extreme-angular/README.md

 ### Code Spell Checker

-Enforces correct spelling.
+Enables spell checking for all project files.

 Add project specific words to [.cspell.json](.cspell.json).

 I highly recommend installing [Code Spell Checker for VSCode](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
-With this extension you can select "Add to config: extreme-angular/.cspell.json" from the 'Quick Fix' menu of misspelled words.
+With this extension you can select "Add to config: .cspell.json" from the 'Quick Fix' menu of misspelled words.

 Use `npm run check-spelling` to look for misspelled words in the project.